swiftlang/swift-org-website/documentation/cxx-interop/index.md

 - Use `for-in` loop to traverse through a C++ container that conforms to `RandomAccessCollection`.
 - Use collection APIs like `map` or `filter` when working with a C++ container that conforms to `RandomAccessCollection`.
+- Use the subscript operator to access a specific element in a C++ container that conforms to `RandomAccessCollection`
 - Convert other sequential containers to Swift collections if you'd like to traverse through their elements, or if you'd like to use collection APIs like `map` or `filter`.
-- Use the subscript from the `CxxDictionary` protocol when looking up values in an associative C++ container.
+- Use the subscript operator from the `CxxDictionary` protocol when looking up values in an associative C++ container.

 #### Using C++ Containers in Performance Sensitive Swift Code